-By 1908 many of the advertisements showcased an image of their home at 106 W. Church Street.
-This home used concrete blocks cast with a face imitating rock-faced ashlar stone. a new type of building material.
-Based on the style and rustification details used in the house they were likely influenced by the architect Frank Lloyd Wright and Greene and Greene Architects.
+By 1908, many of the advertisements showcased an image of their home at 106 West Church Street.
+This home used concrete blocks cast with a face imitating rock-faced ashlar stone, a new type of building material.
+Based on the style and rustification details used in the house, they were likely influenced by the architect Frank Lloyd Wright and Greene and Greene Architects.

 Advertising for Pilot Construction stopped in 1910, after Charles M. Lumbard died.
 Claude continued the business using C. M. Lumbard in his advertising.

 In 1911, Claude built 33 Dewey Avenue and moved there in 1912 with his mother and his daughters.
 His wife had died around that time.
 He resided at this address for more than 20 years.

 Claude was involved in many projects in Fairport.
 He built a stucco house at 43 Nelson Street.
 Also noted in the local papers, was a warehouse foundation (30' x 90’) on Main Street for D. B. Fuller, the Lutheran Church foundation at Perrin and Church, Harts Nursery cistern, many sidewalk installations and repair, and the foundation for the Water Tower on Summit Street.

 The Fairport National Bank and Trust Company (photo on left), now the Bank of America (2019), a local designated property, opened on Main Street with great excitement in 1924 and was described as being “a model of convenience, good taste and elegance throughout”.
 Claude M. Lumbard was the general contractor for the project.
 The architect was J. Mills Plant of Rochester.